-It is important that you spend a lot of time riding your board around and get comfortable with pushing and turning.
+It’s important that you spend a lot of time riding your board around and get comfortable with pushing and turning.
 These two steps are the foundation of all of skateboarding.
-A lot of times we see a beginner who wants to get right into tricks, but basic riding is the most important step to spend a long time on.
+A lot of times we see a beginner who wants to get right into tricks, but basic riding is the most important step.
+You should spend a long time on this one step.

 The more time you spend on your board the better, so take it with you places.
-Ride it to school.
-Ride it to work.
-Ride it to the store.
+Ride it to school, work, the store.
 Ride everywhere you can and pretty soon riding will feel incredibly comfortable for you.
-Almost as easy as walking!Aaron Kyro
+Almost as easy as walking!-Aaron Kyro

-Learning to ride your board can take some practice but by following these steps will help guide you through the process.
+Learning to ride your board will take some practice but following these steps will help guide you through the process.
 The more you practice and get comfortable, the easier it will get!